AdaCore/learn/courses/advanced-spark/chapters/ghost_code.rst

        end loop;
     end Create;

 This code is not correct.

-info: expression function body not available for proof (``Sum`` may not return)
+Info: expression function body not available for proof (``Sum`` may not return).

 Example #7